waleedbinalim/d3-tech-talk/README.md

 # D3 Tech Talk

-The following repository contains code for an internal D3 tech session presented by @waleedbinalim and @ahmed-rafiullah
+The following repository contains code for an internal D3 tech session presented by:

+@waleedbinalim
+@ahmed-rafiullah

 ## Getting Started